FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/rpbft.md

 ![](../../../images/consensus/broadcast_prepare_by_tree.png)

-- According to the consensus node index, a complete n-tree is formed.(The default is 3)
+- Complete n-tree based on consensus node index(The default is 3)
-- After the leader generates the Prepare packet, it forwards the Prepare packet to all its subordinate child nodes along the tree topology.
+- After the Leader generates the Prepare packet, it forwards the Prepare packet to all its subordinate child nodes along the tree topology

 **Advantage**：
-- Faster propagation speed than gossip, no redundant message packets
+- Propagation speed is faster than gossip, no redundant message packets
-- Divide and conquer, each node out of the bandwidth is O(1), strong scalability
+- Divide and conquer, each node out bandwidth is O(1), strong scalability

 **Disadvantages**: The intermediate node is a single point and requires additional fault tolerance strategies